BarberAlec/CSGO_Map_Model/README.md

 ![example animation gif](https://github.com/BarberAlec/CSGO_Map_Model/blob/master/ASSETS/de_dust_no_heat_example.gif)

+A problem currently being encountered is the lack of archive of DEMO files.
+As far as I am aware, no central archive is available.
+All DEMO files used in this project have been sourced through reddit where people have uploaded thier personal games for critics to analyse or from an analysis website which is no longer online.
+If anyone knows of a large archive, please let me know :).

 # Objectives

-- [X] Create DEM file parser
+- [X] DEM file parser

-- [X] Build simply print round functionality
+- [X] Round Animator

-- [X] Create basic structure for model training
+- [X] NN model infrastructure + model

-- [ ] More advanced print round functionality that includes heatmap support
+- [ ] Round Animator heatmap support (to display model predicitions)

-- [ ] Use large dataset to train model
+- [ ] Larger dataset